alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 #### Fairness: reducing digital exclusion, bias and discrimination, and promoting social justice

 Despite being left until the end of the chapter, this final theme stood out as one of the most significant and resonates with many aspects of the themes above and also with the other workshops.

 In a similar manner to the other workshops, the plurality of concepts referenced in this theme's heading reflects the breadth, nuance, and interconnectedness of the ideas that were raised.
-For instance, the participant's understanding of what we call 'fairness' in the SAFE-D principle framework was nuanced and multifaceted.
+For instance, the participants' understanding of what we call 'fairness' in the SAFE-D principle framework was nuanced and multifaceted.
 Although we are unable to capture all of the comments raised, the topics discussed touched upon centuries-old forms of sociocultural and structural discrimination or oppression, historical abuses of vulnerable groups by scientific research groups and institutions, epistemic injustices, and power imbalances that disproportionately affect marginalised communities.

 Digging deeper into some of these topics, concerns about the negative impacts of digital exclusion and the widening digital divide, exacerbated by growing socioeconomic inequalities, were highlighted frequently.
 Some participants linked their concerns to gaps in current regulation and legislation: